giulioprisco/wolframECAR/readme.md

 ## Examples

+Images included in this repository (the one-dimensional space of cells runs horizontally and time runs vertically):

 ### run1.png

-Run 1: reversible ECA 37R running in the forward direction on a grid 2400 cells wide, starting with the row specified in the code and running for 1799 steps so that the final image is 2400 x 1800 pixels.
+Run 1: reversible ECA 37R running in the forward direction on a grid 2400 cells wide, starting with the initial state hardcoded in the program and running for 1799 steps so that the final image is 2400 x 1800 pixels.

 ### run2.png